mcampbell/shortify/TESTING.md

 headless/invisible tests, but you may run `npm run cypress` (or `npx cypress open`) to get the Cypress UI and run whichever sets of tests "manually".

+** NOTE ** If you run Cypress tests with `cypress open`, you may get dialogs asking you to OK a "copy to clipboard" action.
+This happens with Chrome and Firefox, but not the default Electron.
+I am not sure why this happens, but I suspect it's a security feature of the browsers when being driven via script/API, as Cypress does.
+I was unable to devote the time to figuring it all out, or how to not make it happen.
+Clicking "Ok" allows the tests that use clipboard copying to continue.

 ### Unit Tests

 These tests DO NOT require the *SERVER* be running.
 They do require the *CLIENT* to be running.